 or more frequently if events or changes in circumstances indicate that they might be impaired.

-of impairment exists.
-If the carrying amount of the assets exceed the estimated recoverable amount, an impairment is recognised
+impairment exists.
+If the carrying amount of the assets exceed the estimated recoverable amount, an impairment is recognised for

-future cash flows to their present value based on an appropriate discount factor that reflects current market assessments of the time
+cash flows to their present value based on an appropriate discount factor that reflects current market assessments of the time value of

 When there is indication that an impairment loss recognised for an asset (other than a revalued asset) in earlier accounting periods